flipcoder/fig/README.md

 ### Checkbox

-When values are true and false boolean values, the resulting widget is a single checkbox.
+When the default value is a boolean, then the widget becomes a checkbox.

 ```
 {
     "video":{
         "vsync": {
             ".name": "Vertical Sync",
-            ".values": [ false, true ]
+            ".default": false
         }
     }
 }